90felipe09/ca-fabric-hyperledger-test/README.md

 - register the peer 1 from organization 0;

 By specifying the environment variable `FABRIC_CA_SERVER_HOME`, it'll deploy it's certificate with the name `ca-cert.pem`.

+### rca-org0

+`docker-compose up rca-org0`

+This node is the CA for organization 0.
+The organization 0 contribute with only an orderer node.
+That is why it's aliased as orderer-ca: because it's the CA for the organization that only has an orderer node.

+The responsability for this node is to provide a certification for all the nodes from organization 0. i.e.: to provide a certificate for the orderer node and the admin of the orderer node.

+The script `orderer-ca-bootsrap.sh` starts the TLS server, initialize the path variables and:

+- enroll the admin identity to perform the following operations;
+- register the orderer from organization 0;
+- register the admin of the orderer node from organization 0;